 You could buy a new car with that

 Polleras are actually a Spanish invention but they’ve been wholeheartedly embraced in Panama where the tradition is enjoying a healthy resurgence, despite the price tag.
 Polleras are undoubtedly beautiful and it’s easy to see the level of work that goes into each one but we were stunned to learn that the very best polleras can cost tens of thousands of dollars for the hand-stitched pleated skirt and underskirt and the embroidered yoked top.
 By the time you’re properly decked out you could be looking at a US$60,000 outfit.

 There are a handful of master pollera seamstresses still at work in Panama and a quality pollera can take six months or more to hand stitch.

 Of course, no pollera is complete without the right accessories which, tradition dictates, must be in the form of elaborate, long, solid gold necklaces and ornate gold hair combs and head dresses called tembleques.
 Sometimes these headdresses are adorned with Swarovski crystals.

 There are a lot of rules too.
-For example, the shoes (blessedly, flats for once) must be the same color as the fluffy pom poms and ribbon on the dress.
+For example, the shoes (blessedly, flat for once) must be the same color as the fluffy pom poms and ribbon on the dress.
 And, no, we have no idea what the pom pom signifies.
 Please chime in if you do.
 Young women also wear a pollera style that’s different from the version worn by adult women.

 A peek backstage at pollera preparations

-We’d witnessed Joanne’s crowning three days earlier and the contrast between her flashy coronation dress (which involved a bra top, a skin-tight skirt slit up to there and lots of red beading) and her elegant, heirloom pollera was stark.
+We’d witnessed Joanne’s crowning three days earlier and the contrast between her flashy coronation dress (which involved a bra top, a skin-tight skirt slit up to there, and lots of red beading) and her elegant, heirloom pollera was stark.